dpb587/boshua/README.md

        * `deprecated` - to identify artifacts which are deprecated
  * **Analysis** - an artifact is independently useful, but there is often much more information which can be derived from it (e.g. what OS packages are included in a particular stemcell version).
 Analysis results are generated metadata which is affiliated with a particular artifact.
     * **Analyzer** - analyzers are used to generate specific types of metadata about an artifact.
 Each artifact type has several builtin analyzers.
-    * **Formatters** - formatters are built-in tools for interpreting the raw results and providing them in a more meaningful way.
+    * **Formatters** - formatters are tools for interpreting the raw results and providing them in a more meaningful way.
+Most analyzers have several builtin formatters.
  * **Datastore** - a datastore is something which can find and/or store details about artifacts and analysis in a permanent way (e.g. a BOSH release repository having release information).
 Each artifact type has several supported datastores, and datastores can delegate to other, possibly remote datastores (e.g. through APIs).
- * **Scheduler** - a scheduler is used for executing work when the results are not already available (e.g. compiling a release).
+ * **Scheduler** - a scheduler is used for executing work when results are not already available (e.g. compiling a release).
 Several types of schedulers are supported to support running work locally or in Docker, remotely on Concourse, or remotely through an API.

 ## Usage